 The Solar Eclipse occurs on December 26th, 05.13am GMT, at 4 degrees 07′ Capricorn.

-This Solar Eclipse is the start of a new eclipse season and will be follwed by a Lunar Eclipse on January 10th 2020 at 20 degrees Cancer, just before the exact Saturn Pluto conjunction on January 12th 2020.
+This Solar Eclipse is the start of a new eclipse season and will be followed by a Lunar Eclipse on January 10th 2020 at 20 degrees Cancer, just before the exact Saturn Pluto conjunction on January 12th 2020.
 The influence of this eclipse cycle will last around six months until the commencement of the next eclipse season with a lunar eclipse on June 5th 2020 at 16 degrees Sagittarius.

 The Solar Eclipse is conjunct Jupiter and trine Uranus in Taurus – and is seemingly unexpectedly congenial – apart from a separating square to Chiron, the solar eclipse is unaccompanied by any frictional aspects.
 However, the Lunar Eclipse that follows will be opposite Saturn and Pluto, and looks to be potentially harsh and emotionally jarring.
 So perhaps it’s best to curb, rein in slightly, our expectations of exactly what fortune and favours Jupiter can bestow.